 Of all the eyeshadow colors you dream of wearing, one that may fall closer toward the bottom of your list is white.
-While it's habitual for us to reach for neutral warm browns, champagnes, and other similarly-toned hues, white is actually the one shade that can make quite a statement when you know how to use it.
+While it's habitual for us to reach for neutral warm browns, champagnes, and other similar hues, white can actually make quite a statement when you know how to use it.
 When it comes to your makeup, there's no good reason to be intimidated, as the key rule of all is for you to feel your best and have fun.
 Experimenting with different makeup trends is ideal when wanting to expand your knowledge of what works best for you, and learning how to use white eyeshadow will step up your overall look in a cinch without over-exerting yourself.
 Keep scrolling for all the reasons why white eyeshadow is the unexpected shade that makes a big impact—you'll absolutely love these looks.

 All Shapes and Sizes

 Makeup artist Benjamin Puckey shows us how white eyeshadow applied in abstract shapes just might be the trend we need to experiment with ASAP.
 The lid reveals something a tad more exciting than your everyday eyeshadow look, which is ideal if you're wanting to be bold.
 To create shapes that stay, use a cream base first, then apply white eyeshadow on top.
 Focusing on the inner corner and outer areas, eyes look transformed with this unique technique.